Family: Judge in Potter case swayed by ‘white woman tears’

 “In this case, a young man was killed because Officer Potter was reckless,” she said.
 “There rightfully should be some accountability.”

-Chu said “the evidence is undisputed” that Potter didn’t intend to use her firearm, and that made this case less serious than other recent fatal shootings by police officers.
+Chu said “the evidence is undisputed” that Potter didn’t intend to use her firearm, and that made this case less serious than other recent killings by police officers.
 The judge said Potter’s case is “distinguishable” from the murder conviction of Derek Chauvin last year for killing George Floyd, which led to a 22 1/2 year sentence, or Mohamed Noor’s manslaughter conviction for killing Justine Ruszczyk Damond, which resulted in a five-year sentence.

 “This is not a cop found guilty of murder for using his knee to pin down a person for 9 1/2 minutes as he gasped for air,” Chu said.
 “This is not a cop found guilty of manslaughter for intentionally drawing his firearm and shooting across his partner and killing an unarmed woman who approached his squad.
 This is a cop who made a tragic mistake.
 She drew her firearm thinking it was a Taser and ended up killing a young man.”